-We have examined solutions to the STZ equations with an effective temperature diffusivity D{χ}^{} (a) proportional to the local strain rate and (b) independent of strain rate.
-In case (a) multiple shear bands are more likely, the effective temperature takes much longer to reach its peak value, and the dynamics are more complicated.
-In case (b) a single shear band is more likely and the effective temperature quickly reaches its plateau.
-While further study is required to determine which diffusion frequency best describes the data, an effective temperature diffusivity that is independent of strain rate results in simpler dynamic equations, and we will use this assumption for the remainder of this paper.
+We have investigated solutions (not shown here) to the STZ equations with an effective temperature diffusivity D{χ}^{} (a) independent of strain rate and (b) proportional to the local strain rate, which varies as a function of position.
+While there are subtle differences between the solutions in each case, broad features of the effective temperature solutions such as the maximum value and the functional shape are the same in both cases.
+A constant effective temperature diffusivity results in simpler dynamic equations, and we will use this convention for the remainder of the paper.